thegreatape/thegreata.pe-source/_drafts/2013-10-19-postgres-connection-error-after-upgrading-ruby.md

 Is the server running locally and accepting connections on Unix domain socket "/var/pgsql_socket/.s.PGSQL.5432"?
 ```

-The solution, as it turned out, was pretty simple: the `config/database.yml` file in the affect projected was missing an explict entry for the database hostname.
+The solution, as it turned out, was pretty simple: the `config/database.yml` file in the affected project was missing an explict entry for the database hostname.
 Adding `host: localhost` to the test and development entries got things rolling again.

 A shiny nickle to anyone who can tell me why what changed between minor patchlevels of Ruby to cause this (or perhaps, why it worked before without an explict host setting).